Operational interpretation of the vacuum and process matrices for identical particles: Conclusions

 \subsection{Future lines of investigation}

-As mentioned in the discussion, a natural next line of investigation would be a generalisation of the process matrix formalism to full QFT.
+As mentioned in the discussion, a natural next line of investigation would be a generalisation of the process matrix formalism to full, or at least perturbative, QFT.
 This would include an analysis of non-inertial gates and the corresponding Unruh effect.
-In addition, a mathematically rigorous formulation of the axioms for the process matrix description in Fock spaces, as discussed at the end of Section~\ref{Sec:IdenticalParticles}, is also an important topic to be addressed.
+In addition, a mathematically rigorous formulation of the axioms for the process matrix description in Fock spaces is also an important topic to be addressed.
+While the primary interest in process matrices lies in their application to higher order processes \cite{per:17,bis:per:19}, their generalisation to QFT would also be of great interest.
 Finally, addressing in more detail the interaction between the agent and the vacuum within the operational approach is an interesting topic of future research.

 \centerline{\bf Acknowledgments}

 The authors wish to thank Borivoje Daki\'c and Flavio del Santo for useful discussions.